federicadomani/AutoClicker2-Record-Play-The-Lists-Of-Mouse-Clicks/README.md

 Also AutoClicker2 import/export features over mouse clicking sequences discover professional [Quality Assurance](https://en.wikipedia.org/wiki/Quality_assurance) usage.

-The program has built-in updater service under construction that may perform additional scientific tasks when your CPU is idle with very tiny CPU and Internet usage.
+The program has built-in Updater Service under construction that may perform additional scientific tasks when your CPU is idle with very tiny CPU and Internet usage.
 See source code of the installer.
 The application uninstalls clearly and is NOT a virus or malware.
-You may switch to the installers without update service and back with [in any moment](https://github.com/federicadomani/AutoClicker2-Record-Play-The-Lists-Of-Mouse-Clicks/blob/master/Installer/README.md).
+You may switch to the installers without Updater Service and back [in any moment](https://github.com/federicadomani/AutoClicker2-Record-Play-The-Lists-Of-Mouse-Clicks/blob/master/Installer/README.md).

 As its predecessors, AutoClicker2 is a full-fledged autoclicker with two modes of autoclicking, at your dynamic cursor location or at a prespecified location.
 The maximum amounts of clicked can also be set (or left as infinite).